Juan-Nathan/diamonds-anova-tukey/README.md

-# 💎 Advanced Statistical Analysis of Diamonds Data
+# 💎 Advanced Statistical Analysis of Diamond Data

 This project demonstrates rigorous hypothesis testing in Python by applying **one-way ANOVA**, **two-way ANOVA**, and **Tukey HSD post hoc tests** on the Seaborn diamonds dataset.
 It explores how diamond prices vary across color grades and cut categories, and whether there are interaction effects between these factors.